aosabook/500lines/dagoba/chapter.md

 We've introduced a bit of a pickle, though: while our addAlias function is resolving an alias it also has to resolve other aliases.
 What if `parents` called some other alias, and while we were resolving `cousins` we then had to stop to resolve `parents` and then resolve its aliases and so on?
 What if one of `parents` aliases ultimately called `cousins`?

 This brings us in to the realm of dependency resolution, a core component of modern package managers.
 There are a lot of fancy tricks for choosing ideal versions, tree shaking, general optimizations and the like, but the basic idea is fairly simple.
-We're going to make a graph of all the dependencies and their relationships, and then try to find a way to line all of the vertices up while making the arrows go from left to right.
+We're going to make a graph of all the dependencies and their relationships, and then try to find a way to line up the vertices while making all the arrows go from left to right.
 If we can, then this particular sorting of the vertices is called a 'topological ordering', and we've proven that our dependency graph has no cycles: it is a Directed Acyclic Graph (DAG).
 If we fail to do so then our graph has at least one cycle. [footnote: You can learn more about dependency resolution in the Contingent chapter of this book.]

 On the other hand, we expect that our queries will generally be rather short (100 steps would be a very long query) and that we'll have a reasonably low number of transformers.
 Instead of fiddling around with DAGs and dependency management we could return 'true' from the transform function if anything changed, and then run it until it stops being productive.
 This requires each transformer to be idempotent, but that's a useful property for transformers to have.
 What are the pros and cons of these two pathways?